hello-robot/stretch_ai/README.md

 The flag `--show-intermediate-maps` shows the 3d map after each large motion (waypoint reached), and `--show-final-map` shows the final map after exploration is done.

-It will record a PCD/PKL file which can be interpreted with the `read_sparse_voxel_map` script; see below.
+It will record a PCD/PKL file which can be interpreted with the `read_map` script; see below.

 Another useful flag when testing is the `--reset` flag, which will reset the robot to the starting position of (0, 0, 0).
 This is done blindly before any execution or mapping, so be careful!